OULibraries/grav-plugin-leaflet-tour/README.md

 attribution_list:               # List of additional attributions to add (starts with QGIS, Leaflet, and qgis2web by default)
     # text - Identifies the resource in the attribution
     # url - If provided, the above text will link to this URL
+attribution_long:               # List of additional attributions to add - HTML code
+    # text - the HTML code
 tileserver:
     select:                     # Dropdown menu for default available tile servers
     url:                        # If nothing is selected, manually provide a link to the desired tile server